rdegges/rdegges-blog/articles/2013/the-positive-programmer.md

-Title: The Positive Programmer
-Date: 2013-03-26
-Tags: personal development, programming
+---
+title: "The Positive Programmer"
+date: "2013-03-26"
+tags: ["personal development", "programming"]
+slug: "the-positive-programmer"
-Summary: My thoughts on all the negativity in the tech community.
+description: "My thoughts on all the negativity in the tech community."
+---

 ![Kenpachi Smiling Sketch][]